julep-ai/julep/docs/python-sdk-docs/julep/managers/tool.md

 [Show source in tool.py:21](../../../../../../julep/managers/tool.py#L21)

-A class to manage base tools by interacting with an API client.
+A class to manage tools by interacting with an API client.

-This class provides an interface for creating, reading, updating, and deleting tools, where each tool is associated with an agent.
+This class provides methods for creating, reading, updating, and deleting tools associated with agents.
+It ensures the validity of UUIDs for agent_id and tool_id where applicable and handles both synchronous and asynchronous operations.

 #### Attributes

-- `api_client` - The API client utilized to send requests to the service.
+- `api_client` - The API client used to send requests to the service.

 #### Methods

 - `_get(self,` *agent_id* - Union[str, UUID], limit: Optional[int]=None, offset: Optional[int]=None) -> Union[GetAgentToolsResponse, Awaitable[GetAgentToolsResponse]]:
-    Retrieve a list of tools associated with the given agent using the API client.
+    Retrieves a list of tools associated with the specified agent.
+Supports pagination through limit and offset parameters.

 - `_create(self,` *agent_id* - Union[str, UUID], tool: ToolDict) -> Union[ResourceCreatedResponse, Awaitable[ResourceCreatedResponse]]:
-    Create a new tool associated with the given agent using the API client.
+    Creates a new tool associated with the specified agent.

 - `_update(self,` *agent_id* - Union[str, UUID], tool_id: Union[str, UUID], function: FunctionDefDict) -> Union[ResourceUpdatedResponse, Awaitable[ResourceUpdatedResponse]]:
-    Update the definition of an existing tool associated with the given agent using the API client.
+    Updates the definition of an existing tool associated with the specified agent.

 - `_delete(self,` *agent_id* - Union[str, UUID], tool_id: Union[str, UUID]):
-    Delete a tool associated with the given agent using the API client.
+    Deletes a tool associated with the specified agent.

-#### Notes

-All methods assert the validity of UUIDs for agent_id and tool_id when applicable.
-The _get, _create, and _update methods may return either synchronous or asynchronous responses, indicated by the return type Union[..., Awaitable[...]].

 #### Signature